libp2p/blog/src/_blog/webtransport.md

 In practice, a different obstacle prevented WebSocket from achieving widespread deployment in libp2p.
 When a browser connects to a website, in practically all cases it does so via [HTTPS](https://www.cloudflare.com/learning/ssl/what-is-https/).
 HTTPS enforces the use of *Secure WebSocket*, which is just a fancy name WebSocket over HTTPS (and not HTTP).
 This means that the server needs a valid [TLS certificate](https://aws.amazon.com/what-is/ssl-certificate/), i.e. a certificate signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) like [Let’s Encrypt](https://letsencrypt.org/).

 However, most libp2p nodes don’t have such a certificate.
 This is because libp2p nodes constitue a peer-to-peer decentralized network where participants can run nodes on home laptop or browsers as well as join or leave the network at will.
 Most nodes don’t even possess a domain name, which is a requirement for getting a certificate from many CAs.
-While it’s not too hard to obtain a TLS certificate, it’s non-trivial to do so fully automatically in a decentralized manner.
+While it’s not too hard to obtain a TLS certificate, it’s non-trivial to do so automatically in a decentralized manner.

 As a result, due to difficulty of use in a peer-to-peer setting and because of performance penalties, WebSocket has always been a fringe transport protocol in the libp2p stack.